microsoft/Trieste/samples/infix/README.md

   ;
 ```

-Each pass has a corresponding well formedness check which is used to
+Each rewriting pass has a corresponding well-formedness check which is used to
 ensure that the input to the next pass is as expected.
 If the parse
 tree fails this check, Trieste will stop rewriting at that pass and
 output an error indicating what is wrong with the tree.